Coluding/RetinaNet/README.md

 They use a ResNet50 backbone and put a regression and classifciation head on top of the backbone.

 ----
 For my implementation I used a ResNet34 backbone due to GPU memory issues.
-Additionally, I used tzhe anchor offset computation proposed in the Yolov3 paper by:
+Additionally, I used the anchor offset computation proposed in the Yolov3 paper by:
 - Center Coordinates:
     $$\[ b_x = \sigma(t_x) + c_x \]$$